isc-psulin/pyiris-iceberg/README.md

 # IRIS-ICEBERG
 The iris-iceberg library provides utilities for replicating IRIS(SQL) tables into Iceberg tables.
 It uses the pyiceberg, https://py.iceberg.apache.org/, library to interact with iceberg tables.

 This project is meant as an exploration of Iceberg and the PyIceberg library and replicating IRIS tables into Iceberg tables.
-This can be installed via docker with an IRIS instance and tested through the terminal or just via Python.
+This can be installed via docker with an IRIS instance and tested in an IRIS terminal or just via Python.
 In both cases, the commands are driven primarily through a configuration file, in this case named local_testing_config.json.

-## IRIS Docker Installation and basic use(Mac and Linux, obvious modifications required for Windows)
+## IRIS Docker installation and basic use
 ```bash
 # Get the code, build run the docker container
 git clone git@github.com:isc-patrick/pyiris-iceberg.git